theperrygroup/rezen/docs/STYLE_GUIDE.md

     ---

-    Install the ReZEN Python client and set up your development environment
+    Install the Python client and set up your development environment

     [:octicons-arrow-right-24: Install Now](installation.md)